skand9/MiniReactJS/Mini Project/README.md

 # Simple React JS Project

-## What is the use of this Repo
+## About

 This Project is a Simple ReactJS Project which demonstrates the following
-1. Creating a Component in React
+1. Create a react component
-2. Making HTTP calls
+2. HTTP calls
-3. Communicating between parent and child component
+3. Parent and child component communication
-4. Using Bootstrap along with React
+4. Integrating bootstrap to React
-5. Using Basic Routing in React
+5. Basic routing

 The project Template can be used to build bigger projects